Smokey027/SoftwareSecurity/README.md

 #  Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?
 Artemis Financial is a company that focuses on providing their clients with financial planning, which includes retirement and savings.
 Artemis Financial was looking to address the security of their web-based API.
 Artemis has private financial and personal information that needs to remain secure and has reached out to Global Rain for help in that.
 #  What did you do very well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?
+After finding Artemis Financials software security vulnerabilites, through static testing and manual review, I was able to refactor code and check vulnerabilites to provide fixes for the clients issues.
+Secure code is important for the safety and security of yourself, your client, and all those involved.
+Private information is at risk with non-secure code and also the integrity of systems that companies work hard to build.
+Software security can add a level of trust to a company that will allow the wellbeing of the company to be put at the forfront for customers and clients.
 #  What part of the vulnerability assessment was challenging or helpful to you?
+The most challenging part of the vulnerability assessment for me was the sheer volume of information from within the dependency reports.
+There were multiple layers of vulnerabilites within each individual one that was found.
 #  How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?
+I was able to increase the layers of security for Artemis by adding hash functions and running the websites in http as opposed to http.
 #  How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
+To ensure that the code and software application were functional and secure I created a checksum to make sure that the output that was expected was just that.
+There was also a checking, before and after, of the dependecncy check that allowed for a visual check of whether the code was functional.
 #  What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
+For future assignments I belive that the Maven dependency plugin will be helpful in the code that I am writing and working with.
+Using the maven plugin will help me to quickly see vulnerabilites and make the proper changes to my code to alleviate those issues.
 #  Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
+A future employer will be able to see the secure coding practices and industry best standards that I have learned in this class and those prior that will allow for me to properly code safe and securely for the company.